 All UofL students receive a Microsoft Office 365 subscription, which includes the option to download and install Microsoft Office 2019 on up to five (5) devices.

-Apple will release macOS Big Sur (10.16), the successor to macOS Catalina, in Fall 2020.
-If history is a guide, Extegrity will not release a supported version of Exam4 for the new macOS in time for Fall 2020 exams.
-Consequently, we recommend students do not upgrade to Big Sur or purchase a new Mac with Big Sur pre-installed until Extegrity announces Exam4 support for it, likely in Spring 2021.
+Apple will release macOS 12 Monterey, the successor to macOS Big Sur, in Fall 2021.
+If history is a guide, Extegrity will not release a supported version of Exam4 for the new macOS in time for Fall 2021 exams.
+Consequently, we recommend students do not upgrade to Monterey or purchase a new Mac with Monterey pre-installed until Extegrity announces Exam4 support for it, likely in early Spring 2022.